-There are innumerable things to do in Dubai for all sorts of traveler and can offer a lot of activities that cater to all sorts of interests.
+Surely there are tons of things to do in Dubai for all sorts of traveler and can offer a lot of activities that cater to all sorts of interests.
 To start, we recommend that you check its infamous buildings like the Burj Khalifa, the tallest structure in the world and be in awe with the view you’re about to see if you climb to the top.
 Afterward, discover the historic alleys in the Al Fahidi District while taking a look into the city’s past at the Dubai Museum.